|Title:||Python Positional-Only Parameters|

-That said we could not find an implementation that would modify the arguments after the marker, as that will force the one before the marker to be position only as well.
+That said we could not find an implementation that would modify the arguments after the marker, as that will force the one before the marker to be position-only as well.
 Example:

 def (x, y, /, z):

 If we define that / makes only z position-only it won't be possible to call x and y via keyword argument.
-Finding a way to work around it will add confusion given that at the moment keyword arguments cannot be followed by positional arguments. / will therefore make both the preceding and following position-only.
+Finding a way to work around it will add confusion given that at the moment keyword arguments cannot be followed by positional arguments. / will therefore make both the preceding and following parameters position-only.

-Using a per argument marker might be an option as well.
+Using a per-argument marker might be an option as well.
 The approach basically adds a token to each of the arguments that are position only and requires those to be placed together.
 Example:

 def (.arg1, .arg2, arg3):

 Note the dot on arg1 and arg2.
-Even if this approach might look easier to read it has been discarded as / goes further inline with the keyword-only approach and is less error prone.
+Even if this approach might look easier to read, it has been discarded as / goes further in line with the keyword-only approach and is less error-prone.

 It has been suggested on python-ideas to provide a decorator written in Python as an implementation for this feature.
 This approach has the advantage that keeps parameter declaration more easy to read but also introduces an asymmetry on how parameter behaviour is declared.
-Also, as the / syntax is already introduced for C functions, this inconsistency will make more difficult to implement all tools and modules that deal with this syntax including but not limited to, the argument clinic, the inspect module and the ast module.
+Also, as the / syntax is already introduced for C functions, this inconsistency will make it more difficult to implement all tools and modules that deal with this syntax including but not limited to, the argument clinic, the inspect module and the ast module.
 Another disadvantage of this approach is that calling the decorated functions will be slower than the functions generated if the feature was implemented directly in C.